AndreJackBia/JobPortal/README.md

 ```

 ### Executing
-As the services come up and running, they register on Eureka Registry.
+As the services come up and start running, they register to Eureka Registry.
 To check if all the services are ready, navigate to this [address](http://localhost:8761).

-When all the services register to Eureka Registry, the application is ready to be used at this [address](http://localhost:80).
+When all the services are registered to Eureka Registry, the application is ready to be used at this [address](http://localhost:80).

 ## Built With